hrydgard/ppsspp-site/docs/reference/custom-background-music.md

 The Gallery is the second option under red colored option.
 From here you can select 1 custom song for each character from each series that plays when that character initiates an attack during gameplay.

+The message "This file cannot be played in SD Gundam G Generation Overworld." shows up when the selected MP3 file has a sample rate that isn't 32,000&nbsp;Hz or 44,100&nbsp;Hz.

-If an MP3 file contains an [ID3v2 tag](https://en.wikipedia.org/wiki/ID3), the game sometimes plays weird sounds instead, so make sure to remove the tag first!
+If an MP3 file contains an [ID3v2 tag](https://en.wikipedia.org/wiki/ID3), the game sometimes plays weird sounds instead, so the tag should be removed in advance.

 ## Games that read ATRAC files